SuperOfficeDocs/superoffice-docs/docs/api/authentication/onsite-web-api/index.md

 * **AuthorizeWithTicket** enables SOTicket authentication.

 * **AuthorizeWithImplicit** enables authentication with IIS identity.
-Means that your client has authenticated using Active Directory.
+It means that your client has authenticated using Active Directory.
 This method is not enabled in the Online environment.

 * **CORSEnable** turns on CORS headers, meaning that external sites must be listed in the CORSOrigin config to call the WebAPI.
 Default is on.